osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 1. **Network ports:** The Stash Origin listens for incoming HTTP/S and XRootD connections on ports 1094 and 1095 (by default).
 1. **File Systems:** Stash Origin needs a partition on the host to store user data.
+1. **Registration:** Before deploying an origin, you must [registered the service](/data/stashcache/install-origin/#registering-the-origin) in the OSG Topology

 Configuring Stash Origin
 ------------------------